Kristina01111000/Drws_site/README.md

 - Send the 30 day challenge email on monday at 12:15, think about the time -> i set it up
 - Get new photo for syracuse natural healing.com on the site, from dr w, crop it under the wood thing
 - Go over the email blast analytics

+- Fix typo in the 40Q question
+- Get app file from dr w and see what it looks like, send him comments
+- Write some comments for the wellness check chat
+- Get body awareness text from dr w